CodinDoge/codindoge.github.io/_pages/about.md

 Ended up running everything for the company.

 Now currently working as a software dev at a private financial institution building investment systems.
-I make people's money go brrr.
+I make people's money go brrrrrrrr.

 Building new stuff that interests me.